FlorenceBuchelet/2023-09-WCS-project2/README.md

 ---

+It's been a real pleasure to work on that topic.
+We all see our cities a little differently now.
-We hope this project puts a smile on your faces.
+We hope this project brings a smile to your faces.